 Today, anxious dental patients have access to nitrous oxide (laughing gas), anxiolysis (oral sedation), oral conscious sedation (nitrous oxide with oral sedation), and IV sedation (intravenously administered drugs).
 These sedation options can make an anxious or extremely phobic dental patient find peace of mind and body during dental procedures.
 Don’t allow being afraid of the dentist to stand between you and optimal oral health.

-Tell the dentist if you know that you have a sensitive gag reflex, clinically known as laryngeal spasm.
-The dentist can take measures to reduce your risk for gagging, and to optimize your comfort.
+Tell the surgeon if you know that you have a sensitive gag reflex, clinically known as laryngeal spasm.
+The surgeon can take measures to reduce your risk for gagging, and to optimize your comfort.

-If you know that local anesthesia does not sufficiently numb your mouth, tell your dentist during your initial consultation so that he or she can note your chart accordingly.
-The dentist can administer nitrous oxide, oral sedation, or oral conscious sedation to keep you comfortable during dental treatments.
+If you know that local anesthesia does not sufficiently numb your mouth, tell your oral surgeon during your initial consultation so that he or she can note your chart accordingly.
+The doctor can administer nitrous oxide, oral sedation, or oral conscious sedation to keep you comfortable during dental treatments.

 Discomfort in the dental chair is a common issue, but it can be easily overcome with medication.
 Nitrous oxide, oral sedation, or oral conscious sedation can help you remain comfortable.

 Yes.
-If your general dentist believes that you would be better suited under the care of a doctor with more experience treating special needs patients, he or she may refer you to a respected colleague.
-Often, a dentist administers sedation so that a special needs patient can comfortably undergo treatments for full mouth reconstruction.
+If your general dentist and surgeon believe that you would be better suited under the care of a doctor with more experience treating special needs patients, he or she may refer you to a respected colleague.
+Often, a surgeon administers sedation so that a special needs patient can comfortably undergo treatments for full mouth reconstruction.